feralpacket/network_commands/bgp_route-map_access-list_prefix-list_examples.md

 ```

 #### Route-map - Community - Standard Access-list
-- Set a community for prefixes matching an ACL.
+- Set a community for prefixes matching an ACL advertised to a neighbor.
 - Replaces any existing community.
 - IP address subnet permit match.